fac30/PLOG_Itziar/Week_05.md

 ```
 And after that the entire quiz maker and quiz player was DONE and WORKING.
 YAY!

+---

+## Avoid ChatGPT

+This week I have tried avoiding ChatGPT as much as possible.
+Yes, it's a very useful and powerful tool, but also a dangerous one.
+Since the beginning of the Bootcamp, I have tried using it only when necessary or feeling very stuck, or to understand certain concepts better (like: explain me as I'm 10).
+However, I realised that the more complex the project and the tighter the deadlines, the more I would reach out to the chat.
+I don't like that, because I don't want to develop bad habits, and also, I don't learn much when I use it.

+So this week I challenged myself, and I used it as less as possible.
+Using other resources like Stack Overflow, or simply googling my questions.
+I found this way more helpful, because the answers are generic, and you have to fully understand them to apply the solutions to your own case.
+And even if it takes longer this way, the learning is also greater.

  ### 2. Show an example of some of the learning outcomes you have struggled with and/or would like to re-visit.

 ## Full Stack Developer